Acamar Films EIS

 Bing, the little bunny who stars in the eponymous top-rated BBC CBeebies children’s show, is back.

 The first EIS offer through Wealth Club, almost exactly a year ago, was overfunded in record time – it raised more than £3 million in just 34 days.

 Now, Acamar – the independent production company behind Bing’s success – is launching a new EIS round.
 Acamar aims to raise just under £2.5 million and targets core case returns of 3.2x after tax relief – not guaranteed.

-- Invest in Bing, the number one rated preschool show on CBeebies
+- Further opportunity to invest in Bing, the number-one rated pre-school show on BBC’s CBeebies

 - Minimum investment £20,000